-Date Excavation Application Checklist Planning Board File: PB Submitted (m) Test pit data or log of borings to within either the seasonal high water table or minimum of six feet below the proposed excavation depth. (n) Fencing, buffers, or other visual barr iers, including height and materials. (o) Measures to control erosion and sedi hazards to public safety. mentation, water and air pollution, and any 5.
-Reclamation plan at a scale of $1'' = 100$)' including the information below: (a) Name, address, and signature of the scale, and north arrow. person preparing the plan; date of plan, (b) All boundaries of the area proposed these boundaries. for reclamation and the land within 200' of (c) Final topography at contour intervals s of five feet or less. (d) Final surface drainage pattern. (e) Timetable as to fully depleted sites w vithin the project area. (f) Schedule of final reclamation activity vegetation fertilizer types, and applications of the control of the ies, including seeding mixtures, cover cation rates.
+Date Submitted Excavation Application Checklist Plann ning Board File: PB (m) Test pit data or log of borings to within either minimum of six feet below the proposed excav 0 (n) Fencing, buffers, or other visual barriers, inclu ding height and materials. (o) Measures to control erosion and sedimentation hazards to public safety. , water and air pollution, and any 5.
+Reclamation plan at a scale of $1'' = 100'$ including g the information below: (a) Name, address, and signature of the person pro- scale, and north arrow. paring the plan; date of plan, (b) All boundaries of the area proposed for reclam these boundaries. nation and the land within 200' of (c) Final topography at contour intervals of five for eet or less. (d) Final surface drainage pattern. (e) Timetable as to fully depleted sites within the project area. (f) Schedule of final reclamation activities, includivegetation fertilizer types, and application rate e e

 Re viewer Checklist Planning Board File: PB 1.
-The excavation is permitted by the Land Use Code 2.
-The excavation is not within 50 abutter.
-0' of a disapproving abutter or 10' of an approving 3.
-The excavation will not be und duly hazardous to the public welfare.
-4. Existing visual barriers will no ot be removed except to gain access to the excavation 5.
-The excavation will not substa ntially damage a known aquifer.
-6. The excavation is not closer th a building permit has already b an 150' to an existing dwelling or to a site for which been issued.
-7. The excavation is not below r oad level within 50' of the public right-of-way.
-8. Vegetation is maintained within requirements. in the peripheral areas of two abovementioned 9.
-Fuels, lubricants, etc., are not s stored on the site.
-10. If temporary slopes exceed a 1 :1 grade, an appropriate barricade is provided.
-11. The excavation will not cause periods. the accumulation of freestanding water for prolonged 12.
-The excavation is not within 75 standing body of water ten acre 5' of any great pond, navigable river, or any other es or more in area.
-13. throughout the year, or any nat 5' of any stream, river, brook that normally flows turally-occurring standing body of water less than tenther wetland greater than five acres in area.
-Recla amation Checklist 1.
-Tree seedlings will be planted that were removed. in areas visible from a public way to replace trees 2.
-All disturbed areas will be rese eeded.
-3. Provision is made for the prope er handling of all stumps and other debris.
+The excavation is permitted by the Land U se Code 2.
+The excavation is not within 50' of a disapprabutter. proving abutter or 10' of an approving 3.
+The excavation will not be unduly hazardo us to the public welfare.
+4. Existing visual barriers will not be removed d except to gain access to the excavation.
+5. The excavation will not substantially dama ge a known aquifer.
+6. The excavation is not closer than 150' to an a building permit has already been issued. existing dwelling or to a site for which 7.
+The excavation is not below road level with thin 50' of the public right-of-way.
+8. Vegetation is maintained within the peripherequirements. eral areas of two abovementioned 9.
+Fuels, lubricants, etc., are not stored on the site.
+10. If temporary slopes exceed a 1:1 grade, an appropriate barricade is provided.
+11. The excavation will not cause the accumula periods. ation of freestanding water for prolonged 12.
+The excavation is not within 75' of any great standing body of water ten acres or more in · · · 13.
+The excavation is not within 25' of any stre throughout the year, or any naturally-occur acres, prime wetland, or any other wetland ring standing body of water less than ten Reclamation Che cklist 1.
+Tree seedlings will be planted in areas visit that were removed. ble from a public way to replace trees 2.
+All disturbed areas will be reseeded.
+3. Provision is made for the proper handling of of all stumps and other debris.
 4. Soils will be graded according to soil type, and changes in slope will not be abrupt.
-5. No standing bodies of water cr public safety hazard. reated by the excavation will be left if they create a 6.
-The topography will be left so proportions of flow. that drainage reverts to its original points and
+5. No standing bodies of water created by the public safety hazard. excavation will be left if they create a The topography will be left so that drainage proportions of flow. e reverts to its original points and